top of page

 Togetherness

-Each day begins with early-morning Sitting Meditation, listening to the harmonious song of cicadas, followed by the sounds of birds and other beings heralding a brand-new day, followed by Mindful Walking and Qigong.
+Each day will begin with early-morning Sitting Meditation, listening to the harmonious song of cicadas, followed by the sounds of birds and other beings heralding a brand-new day.
+We'll enjoy Mindful Walking and Qigong in the freshness of the new day.

 'No Where to Go, Nothing to Do":